 Motors tend to be compact and hidden away in the bottom bracket shell or the rear hub – a far cry from the bulky units of old – while controllers are often small, with a tiny button in the front of the top tube being an increasingly popular placement, although you’ll also find bar-mounted controls.

 That can lead to a bike that at first glance is hard to distinguish from a conventional road bike.
 Look out for motor systems from Fazua and ebikemotion.
 They’re a popular choice seen on many e-road bikes thanks to the progressive power delivery well-suited to road riding, although Bosch units and own-brand motors from the likes of Specialized can also cut a minimalist silhouette.

-Most road ebikes have a battery enclosed in the bike’s down tube.
+Most electric road bikes have a battery enclosed in the bike’s down tube.
 Again, that leads to an unobtrusive look.
 In the case of Fazua, you can drop the battery pack out of the down tube for recharging, or remove it to take it indoors closer to an electric plug.
-You can even remove it completely and ride the ebike like a normal road bike.
+You can even remove it completely and ride the electric bike like a normal road bike.

 Other batteries such as ebikemotion’s are more firmly lodged in place, though, so you need to be able to get the bike to a socket to add some juice.

 Typical battery capacities are around 250W/h – usually enough for 60km or so of range, although you should be able to get more than that on flatter ground with judicious use.